8' = 96"

 Frequently Asked Questions

-How much headroom will I get above and underneath?
+How much space will I get above and underneath?

-We normally set the headroom above the mattress to 30" (unless
+We normally set the space above the mattress to 30" (unless

 you specify something different).